jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 But I’m not going to talk about my experience too much.
 All that’s important is there was a problem, a big one wasting millions of your dollars, weeks of workers’ time (lots of it unpaid overtime), and maybe even your life, and it was against the rules to solve it.

 Here's when I decided to contribute back to open-source.
 Because even if I won this battle, it would be a tiny victory.
-To transform our way of life, to actually solve major problems like road traffic, personal isolation, climate change, the people need to harness open-source.
-And that will need a new ruling philosophy.
+Open-source can already transform our way of life, to actually solve major problems like road traffic, personal isolation, climate change.
+But to connect open-source with the people we need a new ruling philosophy.

 One that that says improving their society is the only rule that matters.